top of page

 TIMELINE

-• The task force met with: Jewels Helping Hands, County Sheriffs, Spokane County Library District, Spokane County Commissioner, Family Promise of Spokane, Spokane Low-Income Housing Consortium and Spokane Continuum of Care, Spokane Resource Center, WorkSource, Spokane Catholic Charities, Habitat for Humanity, Skills Center construction program, Washington State Parks, Whitworth University, Spokane Urban Ministries, SquareOne Villages, Transitions’ HomeYard Cottages, Spokane County Planning Department, Community Frameworks, Department of Commerce, Washington State and Spokane City officials, Spokane Low Income Housing Commission, Camp Hope, Takesa Village Cooperative Board, Rural Resources, and more.
+In two years, the task force met with: Jewels Helping Hands, Spokane County Sheriffs, Spokane County Library District, Spokane County Commissioner Josh Kerns, Family Promise Spokane, Spokane Low-Income Housing Consortium and Spokane Continuum of Care, Spokane Resource Center, WorkSource, Spokane Catholic Charities, Habitat for Humanity, Skills Center construction program, Washington State Parks, Washington State Dept of Natural Resources, Spokane Homeless Coalition, Spokane Urban Ministries, SquareOne Villages, Transitions, Spokane County Planning Department, Community Frameworks, Washington State Department of Commerce, Washington State and Spokane City officials, Camp Hope, Takesa Village Cooperative Board, Rural Resources, Northwest Cooperative Development Center, and more.

 Nov 15, 2022 A new volunteer group is formed with the intention of directly addressing housing insecurity.
 40 volunteers agree to meet monthly.